This page has been automatically translated. Please refer to the page in French if needed.

 Prevention

-Publié le 07 octobre 2025 - Directorate of Legal and Administrative Information (Prime Minister)
+Publié le 07 octobre 2025 - Mise à jour le 28 janvier 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

 Concomitant vaccination is recommended as soon as a person is eligible for both vaccinations, regardless of age.

-The 2 vaccines can be injected simultaneously on the 2 arms.
+The 2 vaccines can be injected on the same day on 2 separate areas of the body (the 2 arms for example).
 If they are not administered at the same time, you do not have a minimum time between the 2 vaccinations.

 These vaccines are the most effective way to protect yourself, especially if you are over 65 years old or at risk of a severe form of either disease (due to a chronic disease, for example).